DevArom/upskill_campus/README.md

 To run the above project, download it and install any IDE (Recommended PyCharm).
-After installing IDE and my project, just write "pip install pyshorteners" in your terminal (System environment) and enter and further copy, paste my project.
+After installing IDE and my project, just type "pip install pyshorteners" in your terminal (System environment) and enter and further copy, paste my project.
 My project is ready to run in your system environment.